Gionas361/Gionas361/README.md

 ## About Me

-* ML Engineer graduated from Holberton Coding School
+* Currently studying on Holberton Coding School.

 ## Languages